Metric | Description | Other Names/Notes |

 })

 So now we have demystified some classification metrics as well!
-Your results may be slightly different due to the random nature of the data splits, but they should be very similar and should match the package results regardless.
+Your results may be slightly different due to the random nature of the data splits, but they should be very similar to these, and should match the package results regardless.

 metric | ours | package |